Road signs in the United Kingdom: Falkland Islands

 The Falkland Islands' road signs are similar to the UK.
 There is an additional road sign used in the Falklands to denote a minefield.
+One distinction is that the standard urban speed limit in Stanley is 25, rather than 30, which would not be allowed on public roads in the UK as it is not a multiple of ten.

 Gibraltar

 The road signs of Gibraltar are similar to the UK, with some signs being reversed to reflect driving on the opposite side of the road.
 There are some warning signs specific to Gibraltar, mainly to do with the unique wildlife of the territory.
 Speed limits and distances are in metric, in keeping with the rest of the Iberian Peninsula.
 However, height and width clearance warning and regulatory signs are both in imperial and metric.